Settlement Management in SAP S/4HANA: How Subsequent Settlement Works in Purchasing

 Result

-Settlement management in SAP takes some getting used to at first, but it offers much greater transparency thanks to its integration into the core of S/4HANA.
-With contract type 0PC1 and document type 1SEB , you are ideally positioned to settle your purchasing conditions in an audit-proof and automated manner.
+Settlement management in SAP may take some getting used to at first, but it offers much greater transparency thanks to its integration into the core of S/4HANA.
+With contract type 0PC1 and document type 1SEB , you are therefore ideally positioned to settle your purchasing conditions both audit-proof and automated.

 Are you looking for support with the customizing setup of your condition contracts?
 Contact us for a process analysis!